hep-gc/cloudscheduler/web_tests/README.md

 ## Framework Notes

+### General Selenium Notes

+Setup is pretty finicky.

+Has an odd difficulty with pressing the "Google Search" button on Google - does not have this difficulty on DuckDuckGo.

 ### Selenium and Unittest

 Setup was finicky, but that could be partly due to VM (and was pretty much entirely selenium - unittest was easy).
 Tests seem to be pretty flaky - how much of that is the VM and how much is Selenium is unknown at the moment.

 Tests should be run with the `-v` flag to know what's going on.

-Executes the tests in a little over twenty-eight seconds.
+Executes the tests in a little under thirty-one seconds.

 ### Selenium and Behave